 Can you still access the paid search query data?

 However, advertisers will still be able to access the paid search query data, using the search terms report in AdWords.

 The AdWords search terms report (previously known as the search query performance report) lets you see search queries that generated ad clicks along with key performance data.

 A lot of paid search experts identified this change as an “annoyance” or “inconvenience” but the general opinion is that Google’s decision won’t lead to a big change in the PPC word.

 However, Adwords advertisers will be forced to change the process they currently analyze and process search query performance data.

-Moreover, third-party PPC management platforms such WordStream and Marin Software, will not be impacted, since most of these tools access search query data via the AdWords API.
+Moreover, third-party PPC management platforms such as WordStream and Marin Software, will not be impacted, since most of these tools access search query data via the AdWords API.